 And then something unexpected happened when I got home.
 I felt a little lighter.
 That hour and a half long, 4-mile stretch, gave me a chance to think about things and opened up this frequency in my mind that I hadn’t tuned into before.
 I thought about how isolating it is to have a rare disease no one knows about, and how angry I am at the universe, and how the uncertainty of it all just paralyzes me some days, and how every little ache or pain frightens me because it feels like another lung collapse.
 I also thought about how fortunate I am to be able to walk 4 miles on a trail nearby with incredible views of the city, and that I have great health insurance to cover my quarterly visits to the LAM clinic at Emory, which is only 10 minutes away, and that I have an incredibly supportive and loving husband and two wonderful children, and that I wasn’t diagnosed before having kids because the decision to have kids knowing that pregnancy causes progression in LAM would have been too much to bear.

 I woke up the next day and felt this need to go out and walk again.
 This time though, I went prepared with an arm band carrying my iPhone and headphones so that I didn’t have to hear myself breathe.
 My walks eventually led to running, very slowly I should add, and over a few months, I built up to running 4 miles, several times a week.
-During that time I discovered a ‘runner’s high,’ the feeling of euphoria and exhilaration brought on by prolonged exercise.
-What?
-An oxy-free high?
-Who wouldn’t want to chase this?
-Seriously though, those months of running brought me such a sense of clarity in my life and I suspect it’s because I finally gave honest expression to the full spectrum of my feelings about LAM, from fear, anxiety, and anger to joy, hope, and gratitude.
-And that clarity allowed me to begin to adjust to my new reality of living with a rare disease.
+Those months of running brought me such a sense of clarity in my life, and it’s because I finally gave honest expression to the full spectrum of my feelings about living with a rare lung disease.